 After convincing him I was real, we went to the terrace for relief from the musty air.
 I took a seat on a floor cushion.

 “Lunara was too good for this kingdom,” Tengis said.
 He gave me a mug of fermented barley water and plopped next to me.
 “Perhaps she’s better off…wherever she is.”

 Sitting in the house where I’d grown up, nostalgia flowed through me like poison.

 “She didn’t need you to.”
 Tengis grunted in disgust.
 In ten years, his tangled hair had gone from gray to white.
 “I trained and tutored her for the same reason I did for you.
-Strength and intelligence are a rope for slaves.
+Strength and intelligence are ladders for slaves.
 A girl as beautiful as her would’ve ended up in the harem had I not taught her how to think and fight.
 And where would you have ended up with those big arms of yours…a blacksmith?”

 The sarcasm stung.
 “Come on, it’s not a bad profession.”

 “I saw so much in the two of you.
 The day you married was a day of endless happiness for me.
 Melodi is lovely, but I wanted more grandchildren.”